15 Expats Talk about Health Insurance and Healthcare in Belize

 We asked expat moms who gave birth in Belize about their experiences and advice they have for other moms to be.
 They said:

 "Make sure to explore the benefits and risks of both local and international hospitals.
 Discuss your options with your medical provider and decide what type of facility and care best fits the needs of your family.
 Additionally, research the maternity care package available from your employer, as some offer comprehensive coverage for both pregnant mothers and newborns.
 Additionally, connect with other expat parents and organizations that provide support, such as peer-to-peer advice on local postnatal care and information on available resources, before and after your baby arrives.
-Lastly, it helps to be open-minded and flexible when it comes to cultural differences in birthing and parenting practices," said one expat in Belize.
+Lastly, it helps to be open-minded and flexible when it comes to cultural differences in birthing and parenting practices," explained one expat living in Belize.

 Are healthcare services good in Belize?